kjwtang/climate-teams-mark-jiawen/assignment/climate.md

 ## Question 1:

 - Describe the data set: what are the columns and units?
+There are 12 columns in the data set and we are only going to present 3 of them to make the table clean and useful.
+The 12 columns are: HDR 1 altimeter type 0=dual-frequency 999=single frequency (ie Poseidon-1) HDR 2 merged file cycle \# HDR 3 year+fraction of year (mid-cycle) HDR 4 number of observations HDR 5 number of weighted observations HDR 6 GMSL (Global Isostatic Adjustment (GIA) not applied) variation (mm) with respect to TOPEX collinear mean reference HDR 7 standard deviation of GMSL (GIA not applied) variation estimate (mm) HDR 8 smoothed (60-day Gaussian type filter) GMSL (GIA not applied) variation (mm)
+  HDR 9 GMSL (Global Isostatic Adjustment (GIA) applied) variation (mm) with respect to TOPEX collinear mean reference HDR 10 standard deviation of GMSL (GIA applied) variation estimate (mm) HDR 11 smoothed (60-day Gaussian type filter) GMSL (GIA applied) variation (mm) HDR 12 smoothed (60-day Gaussian type filter) GMSL (GIA applied) variation (mm); annual and semi-annual signal removed

 - Where do these data come from?
+The calculations were performed by NASA’s Goddard Space Flight Center with support from NASA’s Measurement Program.
+GMSL is generated using integrated multi-mission ocean altimeter data.
+It combines sea surface heights from TOPEX/Poseidon, Jason-1, and OSTM/Jason-2 into a common ground reference frame.

-- What is the uncertainty in measurment?
+- What is the in measurement?
 Resolution of the data?
 Interpretation of missing values?
+The data applies and places all inter-mission bias, range, and geophysical corrections in a georeference orbit.
+This creates a consistent data record throughout time, regardless of the instrument used.

 ## Question 2: